PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In the darkness a light appeared.
 It was a torch, and though it was well soaked in oil and burning well, the darkness did not give up easily.
 It pressed in on all sides.
 As the torch was lifted, Boltac saw that it was Samga that held it.
 And to his left, stood a simpler, cruder version of an Orc that wore a crown of bent and twisted metal.
 The UnderKing closed his eyes and still shielded them with a claw from the light.
 The UnderKing's features seemed like they were drawn in crayon, simple and plain.
 A moon face, mere holes for ears and a scribble for mouth.
 His simple symmetry was interrupted by a leg bent underneath him.
 It was twisted as if it had shattered in a fall and never properly reset.

-Not opening his eyes, the UnderKing.
-"Blessings be upon you, One who has chosen."

 "Uh," began Boltac, but then he realized that the emptiness of the pit was anything but empty.
 At the very edges of the feeble light cast by the torch, were creatures keeping to the dark.
 Some walked, some crawled, some shambled.
 There were pieces of

-"R"
+"Release.
+Release.
+Release."
+They all whispered in unison.
+Yet when they moved, they did not make a sound.

-"Why are you helping me?"
+Boltac tore his eyes away and looked at Samga.
+"Why are you helping me?
+Why do you betray your Master."

-Samga
+"Do you have a master?"

+"No."

+"Do you want one?"

+"No."

+"Neither do I. He is my King," he nodded towards the unfinished shell of the UnderKing who was averting his eyes from the light.
+Then he looked upward and added, "He is my captor."

+"Okay, well, good enough for me.
+Now let's talk about how we are going to do this.
+We need to be patient.
+Take our time.
+Make no mistakes.
+We're only gonna get one shot at this guy."

-He has bled the boy dry to lure the flame and soon will sacrifice the girl.
+Samga's expression did not change when he said, "He has bled the boy dry to lure the flame and soon will sacrifice the woman.
 By so doing, he will weld the flame to his power.

-"What the?"
+"What?"

 "It is blood magic.
 The force that binds mother to child, father to son and clan to clan.
 Very old and very powerful," said Samga.